Skip to main content

 Avoid Distractions

-In other words, don’t be that guy, don’t wear headphones, or talk on a cell phone.
+In other words, don’t be that guy, don’t wear headphones or talk on a cell phone.
 Remember, safety should always be a priority when riding a bicycle.
 By following these tips, you can have a safer and more enjoyable biking experience in Los Angeles during the summer.

 Follow Traffic Rules

 Don’t assume another driver or rider will obey these responsibilities.
-Stay vigilant to avoid serious injury or death before making your destination.
+Stay vigilant to avoid severe injury or death before making your destination.
 Remember that sidewalk riding is only legal in some areas of Los Angeles County, for example.
 Don’t forget that wearing helmets is part and parcel of safe cycling.
 If you still did all these things and were injured, call our legal representatives for a free consultation at (213) 596-9642.
 Remember, bicyclists generally have the same rights and duties as car drivers.
 So don’t dilly-dally around!

 Maintain and Inspect your Bicycle